Hit enter after type your search item

 Dálvi- Giđđadálvi- Giđđa- Giđđageassi- Geassi -Čakcageassi- Čakca- Čakcadálvi.

-The Sami have different tasks in the different seasons.
+Because of the 8 seasons of the Sami people, they have different tasks in the different seasons.
 The reindeer-herding Sámi have their tasks and the sea Sámi have their own, but there are some similarities between them.
 The eight seasons are most applicable to those who run traditional industries such as reindeer husbandry or farming/fishing.
 A task can be postponed until the next season if the work cannot be carried out exactly within a certain season.
 The division of the months is also divided in the middle of the months.

 Winter: December – February